Undergraduate bursary to study for a master's degree in Architecture

 - you are a Young Carer

-- your home is in an area of lower social mobility according to ACORN data analysis
+- your home address is considered to be in an area of lower social mobility according to ACORN data analysis

 Applying for a bursary